-If the spell or ability targets one or more targets only if an alternative, additional, or special cost (such as a buyback or kicker cost) is paid for it, or if a particular mode is chosen for it, its controller chooses those targets only if he or she announced the intention to pay that cost or chose that mode.
-Otherwise, the spell or ability is played as though it did not have those targets.
+If the spell or ability targets one or more targets only if an alternative, additional, or special cost (such as a buyback or kicker cost) is paid for it, or if a particular mode is chosen for it, its controller chooses those targets only if he or she announced the intention

-- 409.1d If the spell or ability affects several targets in different ways, the player announces how it will affect each target. - 409.1e If the spell or ability requires the player to divide an effect (such as damage or counters) among a variable number of targets, the player announces the division.
-Each of these targets must receive at least one of whatever is being divided (for example, damage or counters); this doesn't apply when the player isn't given a choice. - 409.1f The player determines the total cost of the spell or ability.
+- to pay that cost or chose that mode.
+Otherwise, the spell or ability is played as though it did not have those targets. - 409.1d If the spell or ability affects several targets in different ways, the player announces how it will affect each target. - 409.1e If the spell or ability requires the player to divide an effect (such as damage or counters) among a number of targets, the player announces the division.
+Each of these targets must receive at least one of whatever is being divided (for example, damage or counters). - 409.1f The player determines the total cost of the spell or ability.
 Usually this is just the mana cost (for spells) or activation cost (for abilities).
 Some cards list additional or alternative costs in their text, and some effects may increase or reduce the cost to pay.
-Costs may include paying mana, tapping cards, sacrificing permanents, discarding cards, and so on.
+Costs may include paying mana, tapping permanents, sacrificing permanents, discarding cards, and so on.
 The total cost is the mana or activation cost, plus all cost increases and minus all cost reductions.
-Once the total cost is determined, it becomes "locked in," and the player then pays all costs in any order.
+Once the total cost is determined, it becomes "locked in," and the player then has a chance to play mana abilities (see rule 411, "Playing Mana Abilities").
+Once the player has enough mana in his or her mana pool, he or she pays all costs in any order.
 Partial payments are not allowed.
 If effects would change the total cost after this time, they have no effect.
-If the cost includes mana, mana abilities can be played at this time.
-(See rule 411, "Playing Mana Abilities.")
+Playing a spell or ability that alters costs won't do anything to spells and abilities that are already on the stack.